TABISHCODING/Daily-LeetCode-Practice-Notes/01_Python_Fundamentals/Python Fundamental Concept.md

 > ## 💡 **Key Idea Recap**
 >
 > With these five stairs, you've learned how to write code that **stores data** (variables & data types), **performs actions** (operators), and **makes decisions** (control flow).
 You can now automate logic, which is the core of all programming\!

+🚫 Common Syntax Errors to Avoid

+When writing conditionals and loops, beginners often make a few easy-to-fix mistakes.
+Here are the most common ones:

+1. Mismatched Quotes

+Strings must start and end with the same type of quote (' or ").

+❌ Incorrect:

+input('Enter number 1")

+✅ Correct:

+input("Enter number 1")

+or

+input('Enter number 1')

+2. Missing Colons (:)

+In Python, lines that start a new block — like if, elif, else, for, and while — must end with a colon.

+❌ Incorrect:

+if num_1 > num_2
+    print("First is bigger")

+✅ Correct:

+if num_1 > num_2:
+    print("First is bigger")

+3. Missing Indentation

+All code that belongs inside an if, else, or loop must be indented (usually 4 spaces).

+❌ Incorrect:

+if True:
+print("Hello")

+✅ Correct:

+if True:
+    print("Hello")

+This indentation tells Python which code belongs to which block.

+💡 Formatting Numeric Output

+Sometimes, numbers have many decimal places — especially results from division or area formulas.
+You can format numbers in an f-string to make them more readable.

+Syntax

+f"{variable:.2f}"  # rounds to 2 decimal places

+Code Example

+pi = 3.1415926535
+print(f"Pi rounded to 2 decimals: {pi:.2f}")

+Output:

+Pi rounded to 2 decimals: 3.14

+This small detail makes your printed output clean and professional.